dhdersch/dhdersch.github.io/_posts/2016-08-11-golang-case-sensitive-http-headers.markdown

 {% endhighlight %}

 **tl;dr;** AWS released a backwards-incompatible change to an API that requires a lowercase HTTP header.
 The Go Standard Library converts headers to canonical format.
-Read the whole thing for the workaround.

-**UPDATE:** *Reddit user [mwholt](https://www.reddit.com/user/mwholt) pointed out that this might have to do with [HTTP/2 requiring lowercase header fields](http://httpwg.org/specs/rfc7540.html#HttpHeaders).*
+**UPDATE:** *Reddit user [/u/mwholt](https://www.reddit.com/user/mwholt) pointed out that this might have to do with [HTTP/2 requiring lowercase header fields](http://httpwg.org/specs/rfc7540.html#HttpHeaders).*